alienarena/alienarena/steambuild/readme.txt

 Build steps
 ---------------------------------------------------------------------------------------------------------
+10. This might be needed everytime:
+Run 64-bit shell from the steam SDK (assuming you installed it in ~/sdk):
+> ~/sdk/tools/linux/shell-amd64.sh

-10. cd into the build folder
+11. cd into the steambuild folder

-11. Do a make clean
+12. Do a make clean
 > make clean

-12. Make
+13. Make
 > sudo schroot --chroot steamrt_scout_amd64 -- make -j 4

-13. Copy alienarena.x86_64 to the steam folder to test it
+14. Copy alienarena.x86_64 to the steam folder to test it